 The records that influenced Pete and I were Double 99’s “RIPGroove“, Tuff Jam’s early stuff, Booker T’s releases, Armand Van Helden’s music, and M-Dubs as well.
 We also loved the music Public Demand was putting out like with artists like Steve Gurley.
 Pete and I would go to the Soho record shops and buy all the vinyl we could of those artists.

-Pete had been DJing for a few years, and even had his own club night by the time we met.
-We came to know each other through our work in a production crew called Back To The Future, which had some minor success doing R&B remixes.
-There was good potential in our group, but the money we were getting paid for our remixes wasn’t enough to live on, so we disbanded, and Pete and I partnered up to do Artful Dodger.
+Pete had been DJing for a few years and had his own club night by the time we met.
+We came to know each other by working in a production crew called Back To The Future, which had some minor success doing R&B remixes.
+The group had potential, but the money we got paid for remixes wasn’t enough to live on, so we disbanded, and Pete and I partnered up to do Artful Dodger.

 I started off as a songwriter and producer, and only learned how to DJ once Artful Dodger started to take off.
 My girlfriend at the time bought me some decks and I taught myself how to do it.
 So Pete and I just promoted our own club gigs in Southampton until “Rewind” finally kicked things off, after which we got a booking agency involved.
 But since we were an underground garage act that had crossed over into pop music, our gigs could vary quite a lot.
 There were times we’d play three shows a night, starting with an under-eighteen gig in the evening for the pop crowd, then play at a commercial club at night, and finally do an underground venue at 2am.
 It took a lot of Red Bull to get through those times (laughs).

-I’ve heard that once the UK garage scene exploded, it wasn’t uncommon for artists to get ripped off by labels, and for agents to promote rubbish gigs just to make money.
+– I’ve heard that once the UKG scene exploded, it wasn’t uncommon for artists to get ripped off by labels and for agents to promote rubbish gigs just to make money.
 Were there any dirty practices that you saw being used often?